-With an increased urbanisation in the region and changed demographics necessitated the oil-rich gulf nations to reconsider their no-tax policies and impose various globally-followed taxation systems in order to fund various infrastructures which can’t be funded by the state alone with petroleum reserves.
+An increased urbanization in the region and changed demographics necessitated the oil-rich gulf nations to reconsider their no-tax policies and impose various globally-followed taxation systems in order to fund various infrastructures which can’t be funded by the state alone with petroleum reserves.
 The major economies that implemented the VAT were the Kingdom of Saudi Arabia and the United Arab Emirates – starting from the 1st of January 2018.
-The Kingdom of Saudi Arabia increased its VAT from a mere 5% to 15% starting from 1st of July 2020 thanks to the COVID pandemic and decrease in oil prices.
+The Kingdom of Saudi Arabia increased its VAT from a mere 5% to 15% starting from the 1st of July 2020 thanks to the COVID pandemic and a decrease in oil prices.

 What It Means for the Businesses in UAE?

 Based on the decision of the GCC Supreme Council in December 2015, and bearing in mind the GCC States’ consistency in VAT imposition, the decision was made to build a single legislative framework for the implementation of a general tax on consumption known as VAT in the GCC.
 Whereas the Framework Agreement includes the majority of the components of VAT law to be implemented in GCC nations, the final law to be implemented will be created and accepted by the respective countries themselves.
 As the United Arab Emirates brought its own VAT into place, it significantly changed the business operations in the country.
 Let’s have a deeper understanding of its implications and how BCL can come absolutely handy in helping the entities to navigate through the rule books.